Locker Room Talk: Sex On The First Date?

 closing thoughts by Annette

-When it comes to sex, women have been unfairly held to different standards than men for far too long.
+When it comes to sex and women’s sexuality, women have been unfairly held to different standards than men for far too long.
 Men who ran around banging any woman they could as soon as they could were “just sowing their wild oats”.
 While women were expected to preserve their virginity until marriage if they didn’t want to be considered whores.

 The most important thing, as always, in my opinion, is that there is consent, safety, and that women realize that choosing to have sex on the first date is, in fact, a choice.
 You should never do it because you feel pressured to.
 And, you should never choose not to do it because you are afraid of what other people may think of you.
 Like Kelli said above, judgy jerks can fuck right off.

 It’s 2019 ladies.
+The way society is looking at women’s sexuality is changing.
 You are sexually liberated beings who have the right to embrace, enjoy, and have sex wherever, however, and whenever you want (within reason don’t make me list caveats).
 And in this new age, where women are choosing to support and lift each other up, I encourage each and every one of you to check yourself when you find yourself judging another woman for her sexual choices.
 Let’s all be bigger and better than that.
 After all that’s what Locker Room Talk and SEL is all about.